Educational Resources

 For Parents & Carers

 The document called ‘Early support – Down’s Syndrome’ which can be found on the DSA website (fairly near to the bottom of the page) is a useful guide for parents/carers during transition into preschool, primary and then secondary education.
-To access the resource, click this link.

 Down Syndrome Education International